Hi, I'm Dr. Daniel Jackson. Now, you've heard the term "hyperspace" for years in sci-fi movies and television shows, but what does it really mean?

 - In Uchuu Senkan Yamato this is where space submarines go when they "submerge".
 And yes, they do have periscopes to peek back into normal space with.
 If Space Is an Ocean, subspace is what's under the surface.

 - Scott Pilgrim: Ramona Flowers uses Subspace to get around quicker for her job as a delivery girl, and owns a Subspace handbag.
+Ramona specifies that it's not the same kind of subspace featured in Super Mario Bros.
+2, where it was essentially a Dark World, and not really this trope.

 - The Authority has a ship that exists in and travels through "The Bleed"- a seemingly endless expanse of red void that lies between (and connects?) each and every dimension for DC and Image comics, and possibly even Marvel and Dark Horse Comics.